uweweng/fuzzyservices/sources/trunk/beans/src/main/resources/readme.txt

 III.
 Licensing
 ==============

-All parts of JFuzzy are distributed under the terms of GNU GENERAL PUBLIC LICENSE.
+All parts of Fuzzy Services are distributed under the terms of GNU GENERAL PUBLIC LICENSE.
 You will find a copy in license,txt.
 For further details please visit the homepage of the Free Software Foundation (http://www.gnu.org).